The Chinese Agent

 The Chinese Agent (1970) is a comic novel by Michael Moorcock.
-It is a revision of Somewhere in the Night, which Moorcock published in 1966 under the pseudonym Bill Barclay.
+It is a revision of Somewhere in the Night, which Moorcock first published in 1966 under the pseudonym Bill Barclay.
 Although Moorcock is best known as the author of fantasy fiction and science fiction-based parables such as Behold the Man and The Dancers at the End of Time, here he writes a light-hearted caper that parodies the spy novel genre.

 The Chinese Agent was recently reissued in the United Kingdom as Jerry Cornell's Comic Capers.
 The new edition includes a sequel, The Russian Intelligence (1980).